The Hibernation Habits of the Wood Frog

 During hibernation, wood frogs suppress their immune system activity.
 Although this reduces the ability to fight off infections or diseases, it also helps conserve energy by minimizing unnecessary metabolic processes.
 This suppression allows the wood frogs to endure long periods of hibernation without expending valuable resources.

-See also The Average Height of a Wood Frog
+See also 5 Adaptations of the Wood Frog

 Surviving Extreme Cold – Freeze Tolerance